 I was unsure what street I was on.
 When an orange fluorescent glow shining through steamy windows just up ahead caught my attention, I figured I had no choice but to step through this door.
 Music was playing loudly and seemed too muffled by my lack of sleep and the cigarette smoke for me to make out a song.
 About half a dozen stragglers were left at the bar, confiding in close huddles, arms over shoulders, a smidge of course laughter.
 All eyes soon turned to me, my haphazard layers pulled together in a last attempt to prepare for the Eastern cold, my red backpack like a guilty flame among ashes.
 Trying to downplay my obvious foreignness yet knowing nothing of the Czech language, I offered a low and humble, “Hi.”

 No reply.
-One of the men, with light brown eyes and matching-colored dreadlocks falling long, came close.
+One of the men, with light brown eyes and matching dreadlocks falling long, came close.
 “Do you know where there might be a hostel nearby?”
 I managed to blurt.
-He said nothing and came closer, staring me intensely in the eyes [more silence].
+He said nothing, staring intensely into my eyes [more silence] as he stumbled closer.
 Maybe, he’s wasted, I thought, or just simply mean, or pissed I broke up their bohemian reverie.
 In the next instant, he broke my nerves as he slowly walked towards the entrance at my back, turning to look over his shoulder at me, which I assumed meant that I should follow.
-So I did—I followed a seemingly wasted and mean stranger into a dark and empty street.
-He was the only beating thing in a few block radius and willing to show symptoms of hospitality.
+So I did—I followed a seemingly wasted and ornery stranger into a dark and empty street.
+He was the only beating thing in a few block radius and willing to show signs of hospitality.
 I was too cold and tired to be scared.
 I was impatient for the warm, off-smelling hostel and the horribly lumpy bed of my imminent future.
 He walked just 100 meters up the street and silently directed me through the hostel door.
-I had been on the right path but, doubting myself, allowed to be phased by the saturating dreariness of Prague in an ungodly hour.
-I gave him a true smile in gratitude, sometimes the only true currency and language of travel.
+I had been on the right path but, doubting myself, allowed to be fazed by the saturating dreariness of Prague in an ungodly hour.
+I gave him a grateful smile in kind, sometimes the only true currency and language of travel.

 The next morning his bus from Amsterdam was hours late.
 The waiting room of the local station was filled with smoke and reeked of toasted ham sandwiches.
 Being a non-smoking vegetarian at the time, I opted to wait for him in the cold drizzle that seemed as much a part of Prague as the people weaving in and out of the city around me.
 By the time he arrived, I could barely force my numb face to smile, even though my heart beat more rapidly, buried deep under layers of cotton and decorum.
 Even this meeting that I had dreamed of for the last year and a half couldn’t cause a flush.
 This city was not interested in letting me become enamored.